puddinator/project-todo-list/README.md

 # project-todo-list
-Trying to use a more modular, OOP approach with the SOLID principles.
-For The Odin Project (Full-stack bootcmap)
+For The Odin Project (Full-stack bootcamp) Trying to use a more modular, OOP approach with the SOLID principles.

 Website Link: https://puddinator.github.io/project-todo-list/